 Meet our Literary Arts Alumni

-In the profiles below, alumni from the Department of Literary Arts talk about why they chose Point Park University and how earning a degree in the fields of English and/or creative writing has given them a solid foundation to pursue their career goals.
+In the profiles below, our alumni from the Department of Literary Arts talk about why they chose Point Park University and how earning a degree in the fields of creative writing or English has given them a solid foundation to pursue their career goals.

 B.A. in English, 2005

 Clinical Outpatient Supervisor, Pittsburgh Mercy

 "My undergraduate degree in English has allowed my business communications to flourish and given me an edge in writing reports and medical records.
 It has also helped me stay cognizant of cultural inclusion and different humanistic angles to approach my tasks with on a daily basis."

 "Point Park provided me with amazing classes and mentors.
 During my three years at the school, I took a multitude of workshops that gave me the opportunity to share and critique creative work with my peers and professors.
 Professors Karen Dwyer and Sarah Perrier were both instrumental in my success at Point Park."